This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-- Place slices in hot oil and fry until golden on both sides, approximately 3-4 minutes per side.
+- Place 3-4 slices in hot oil and fry until golden on both sides, approximately 3-4 minutes per side.
 Set aside to a paper-towel lined plate to drain while you finish the remaining slices.

-- If desired, place sandwiches on a baking sheet and cook under the broiler for a few minutes to melt mozzarella and crisp the bread.
+- Broil sandwiches for a few minutes to melt mozzarella and crisp the bread.

 Nutrition information is provided as a courtesy and is an estimate based on online calculators.
 Any nutritional information found on Stetted should be used as a general guideline only.